-On November 11, 2015, the FLA accepted for review a complaint filed by a union representative about a Guatemalan sewing factory that suddenly terminated its operations at the end of March 2015 without paying workers the required wages, beneifts, bonuses, and severance benefits.
-The complainant further alleged that FLA-affiliated company PVH was a buyer at the factory, as product under PVH’s brand Tommy Hilfiger was produced at the factory, though here was lack of clarity on whether the production was direct or licenced, or was authorized or unauthorized.
+On November 11, 2015, the FLA accepted for review a complaint filed by a union representative about a Guatemalan sewing factory that suddenly terminated its operations at the end of March 2015 without paying workers the required wages, benefits, bonuses, and severance benefits.
+The complainant further alleged that FLA-affiliated company PVH was a buyer at the factory, as a product under PVH’s brand Tommy Hilfiger was produced at the factory, though there was a lack of clarity on whether the production was direct or licensed, or was authorized or unauthorized.

 Note: PVH ended its affiliation with the Fair Labor Association in December 2019.